Casbin

 Enforcer::deletePermissionsForUser('role1');

-# Check permissions and return true or false
+# Check permission, returns true or false

 Enforcer::enforce("user1", "/user", "edit");